AdamElSoudi/Coding-Portfolio/University-Work/Java/Software_Development_Methods_Project/README.md

-# MarsTravel - Software Development Methods Project
+# MarsTravel – Software Development Methods Project

-**Description:**
-  MarsTravel is a group project developed as part of the Software Development Methods course.
-  The project is a travel booking service designed for interplanetary travel, specifically to Mars.
-  The system allows users to book various travel-related services, including hotel accommodations, rocket tickets, and travel packages to Mars.

-**Technologies Used:**
-- **Java**: The core programming language for implementing the application logic.
-- **SQL**: Used for managing and storing data related to user bookings, hotel accommodations, rocket tickets, and packages.
-- **JavaFX**: Utilized for creating a user-friendly graphical interface, providing an interactive and responsive platform for users to browse and book travel services.

-**Project Goals:**
-  The primary goal of the MarsTravel project was to simulate the real-world process of booking interplanetary travel.
-  The project emphasized teamwork and collaboration through the use of agile practices, working in **sprints** to design, develop, and refine different aspects of the service.

-**Key Features:**
-- **Hotel Booking**: Users can browse, select, and book hotels on Mars.
+## 🪐 Overview

+**MarsTravel** is a Java-based desktop application developed as a group project for the **Software Development Methods** course.
+The system simulates an interplanetary travel booking service, allowing users to plan and purchase trips to Mars—including rocket tickets, hotel accommodations, and bundled travel packages.

+This project emphasized agile software development through sprint-based iterations, team collaboration, and modular system design.

+---

+## 🚀 Key Features

-- **Rocket Ticket Booking**: Allows users to book tickets for space travel to Mars.
+- **Rocket Ticket Booking**
+  Users can view and purchase tickets for space travel to Mars.

+- **Hotel Booking**
+  Browse available accommodations on Mars and complete hotel reservations.

+- **Travel Packages**
-- **Package Booking**: Provides comprehensive travel packages including hotel stays, rocket tickets, and guided tours.
+  Bundle hotel stays, rocket tickets, and exclusive tours into all-in-one travel packages.
-- **Sprint-based Development**: The team worked in iterative sprints, ensuring constant feedback and improvements throughout the project development cycle.

-**Team Members:**
+- **User-Friendly Interface**
+  Built using **JavaFX** for a responsive and interactive booking experience.

+- **Database Integration**
+  Bookings and available services are stored and managed using **SQL** and a backend database.

+- **Modular Structure & Sprint-Based Workflow**
+  Developed in sprints, following agile methodology and assigning team members to focus areas (UI, logic, database, etc.).

+---

+## 🛠️ Technologies Used

+- **Java** – Core language for backend logic and application structure
+- **JavaFX** – GUI framework for a rich user interface
+- **SQL** – Database integration to manage bookings and services
+- **Scene Builder** – Used to design and organize FXML-based UI components

+---

+## 👥 Team Collaboration

-- The project was completed by a group of **5 team members**, each contributing to different areas of the system, including database design, application logic, and front-end user interface development.
+MarsTravel was developed by a team of **5 members**, each contributing to different components of the system, such as:

+- Database schema and query development
+- Controller logic and Java backend
+- JavaFX front-end layout and UI behavior
+- System integration and testing

+Agile practices were used throughout the project, with tasks divided into **sprints** and regular evaluations for feedback and improvement.

+---

+## 📂 Project Structure Highlights

+- `controllers/` – JavaFX controllers for booking flows (hotels, tickets, packages)
+- `models/` – Logic and data representations (e.g., `Booking`, `User`)
+- `database/` – SQL access layer via `DatabaseConnect.java`
+- `resources/fxml/` – GUI layout files built with Scene Builder

+---

+## 📌 Note

+This project was created strictly for educational purposes as part of a university assignment.
+While the UI and system design aim to simulate a real-world travel platform, the data and booking functionality are fictional and not intended for commercial use.
+In other words, you can not actually book a trip to Mars.